skip to main content

 • Move on to post-secondary educational opportunities (e.g., college/university, technical school, or trade area)

-• Improve likelihood of securing a job (if they do not pursue college immediately following graduation)
+• Improve their likelihood of securing a job

 • Maximize on course experiences available in high school